Have you ever thought about the main purpose of Visual Basic for Applications?

 Let's take a look at a very simple example, involving strings and numbers, to illustrate this point.

 Take a look at the following piece of very simple VBA code.
-You can gain immediate access to the Excel workbook that contains this macro (for free) by clicking here.

 The 3 main statements of the Variant_Concatenation macro above carry out the following actions: